 flow, which can damage blood vessels.
 Work with your medical team to monitor and manage your blood pressure.
 Management of high blood pressure may include

-stress management.
+.
 For some, medications may be needed.

 Identifying and Managing Depression